 • Providing an exceptional visitor experience of the exhibition

 Working hours will be for a minimum of 8 hours per week and you may be offered work on any day of the week including Saturdays, Sundays, evenings and bank holidays.
-You will be employed by the Koestler Trust on a temporary contract for an hourly rate of £9.75 per hour (training rate £8.90 per hour).
+You will be employed by Koestler Arts on a temporary contract for an hourly rate of rate £10.55 per hour.

 This employment opportunity is a bit different from many others as we are specifically looking to recruit people with convictions.
-Southbank Centre support initiatives such as ‘Ban the Box’ which encourages employers not to ask about convictions prior to interview, however as the successful candidates will be Koestler employees, who will be publicly identified as Ex-Prisoner Exhibition Hosts, we are asking for people to disclose their convictions upon application.
-This is because people who have committed certain types of offences would not be allowed to work in this role (please see our frequently asked questions for more information).
+Southbank Centre support initiatives such as ‘Ban the Box’ which encourages employers not to ask about convictions prior to interview, however as the successful candidates will be Koestler employees, who will be publically identified as Ex-Prisoner Exhibition Hosts, we are asking for people to disclose their convictions upon application.
+This is because people who have committed certain types of offences would not be allowed to work in this role [Please see our frequently asked questions for more information].

 Volunteer Arts Mentors for Ex-Prisoners

-We are looking for artists, creative writers, musicians, and arts industry professionals, to help support our mentoring scheme.
-We are particularly interested in hearing from applicants based in the North West of England, and South Wales.
+We’re looking for artists, creative writers, musicians, and arts industry professionals, to help support our mentoring scheme.
+We are particularly interested in hearing from applicants based in the North of England and the Midlands.

-The Koestler Trust is the UK’s leading prison arts charity.
+Koestler Arts is the UK’s leading prison arts charity.
 We’ve been awarding, exhibiting, selling, and championing art by prisoners, secure patients & immigration detainees for over 50 years.

-Through our arts mentoring programme, The Koestler Trust identifies and supports prisoners with talent and enthusiasm, helping them to harness their creativity in a way which can make a positive difference to their resettlement.
+Through our arts mentoring programme, Koestler Arts identifies and supports prisoners with talent and enthusiasm, helping them to harness their creativity in a way which can make a positive difference to their resettlement.